 In the 1860s, Norway was still on the eve of industrial development.
 Large cultural and economic differences prevailed between rural and urban areas (Try, 1979).
-Most of the population could be described as belonging to one of three social classes: farmers, cottagers or servants.
-The size of these groups, as measured by the social status of household heads, is given in the lower-left panel of Figure 1.
-There was a strong element of occupational change over the life-cycle, with most individuals spending some time as servants or in similar occupations before moving on to other work; in 1865, two-thirds of all servants were younger than 25.
-The cottagers emerged as a social group in the 1700s and lived on land belonging to larger farms.
+Most of the population had historically belonged to to one of three social classes: farmers, cottagers or servants.
+There was a strong element of occupational change over the life-cycle, with most individuals spending some time as servants or in similar occupations before moving on to other work; in 1865, twothirds of all servants were younger than 25.
+The cottagers lived on land belonging to larger farms.
 They had an obligation to work for the farmer or to pay rent in kind or money, and in many cases children did not inherit the plot.
 As there was not much room to establish new farms, much of the population growth translated into growth in the cottager population, with the population reaching its largest point in 1855.
-The lower-right panel of Figure 1 shows the emergence of a "new" occupational group, the working class, after 1855.
+In the 1860, a fourth, large occupation group was emerging: the working class.
 Together with emigration to North America, industrialization relieved the population pressure in the agricultural sector and facilitated a decrease in the cottager population.